nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medication_guidance.md

 ## Amendments to the Medication/Medical Device in a plan

-All the prescriptions issued under a single medication/medical device plan MUST have the same medication/medical device.
+All the prescriptions issued under a single medication/medical device plan **MUST** have the same medication/medical device.

-Where the medication/medical device (including a Proprietary/Generic switch) of a medication/medical device plan is amended the existing authorisation/plan MUST be stopped or discontinued and a new authorisation created.
+Where the medication/medical device (including a Proprietary/Generic switch) of a medication/medical device plan is amended the existing authorisation/plan **MUST** be stopped or discontinued and a new authorisation created.

 ## Amendments to the Dosage Instructions in a plan

-All the prescriptions issues under a single medication/medical device plan MUST have the same dosage instruction.
+All the prescriptions issues under a single medication/medical device plan **MUST** have the same dosage instruction.

-Where the dosage instructions of a medication/medical device plan is amended the existing authorisation/plan MUST be stopped or discontinued and a new authorisation created.
+Where the dosage instructions of a medication/medical device plan is amended the existing authorisation/plan **MUST** be stopped or discontinued and a new authorisation created.

 To ease the implementation of a single dosage instruction, there will be a period of time made available for the provider systems to fully support this requirement.

 *	The requirement applies to all medication/medical device plans that are	created on the provider system after an agreed date (tbd)
-*	All medication/medical device plans (regardless of date and status) that contain prescription issues with different dosage instructions MUST included the additional information:
+*	All medication/medical device plans (regardless of date and status) that contain prescription issues with different dosage instructions **MUST** include the additional information:
     * set `MedicationStatement.Extension(dosagelastchanged)` to the date that the dosage instruction was last changed.
     * add the text "WARNING – Dosage has changed during the effective period.
 The latest change was made on DD-Mmm-YYYY", where DD-Mmm-YYYY is the date the dosage was last changed.